columbia/fairtest/README.md

 Different benchmark datasets in CSV format are located in `fairtest/data`.
-You can use the `utils.prepare_data.data_from_csv()` function to load a dataset as a `Pandas DataFrame`, the format expected by FairTest investigations:
+You can use the `utils.prepare_data.data_from_csv()` function to load a dataset as a `Pandas DataFrame`, the format expected by FairTest investigations.
+The first line of the csv file should list the names of the different features.

 ```python
 from fairtest.utils.prepare_data import data_from_csv